ICJIA/icjia-irb-next/README.md

 $ npm run generate
 ```

-## Nginx Configuration
+## Trailing slash issues

-If redirecting with Nginx, using Nuxt router's ```base``` property, and deploying to Netlify, configure Nginx to add trailing slash to all URLs:
+If using Nginx, Nuxt router's ```base``` property, and Netlify, please configure Nginx to add a trailing slash to all URLs:

 ```
 ...